steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 At the start of the project, I wanted (still do!) the following:
 * To describe Brink's language using [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)
 * A parser generator that produced real and visible Rust code.
 Hiding the complexity of a parser generator behind macros sounds terrifying.
-The additional build step is a small price to pay.
+The additional build step is a small price to pay for transparency of operation.
+* A parser that produced an abstract syntax tree, or made it straightforward for me to do so.

 That led me to [lalrpop](https://docs.rs/lalrpop) written by none other than core Rust developer [Niko Matsakis](https://github.com/nikomatsakis).
-Lalrpop even had built-in lexing with ability to handle C style comments.
+Lalrpop even had built-in lexing with ability to handle C-style comments.
 The documentation wasn't extensive, but just enough and I gave lalrpop a serious try.
-Eventually though, I couldn't generate the kind of user error messages I wanted and moved on.
+However, I couldn't generate the error messages I wanted.
+Eventually I switched to hand written recursive descent.